Hours and Grade Point Average Requirements

 basic skills competency of prospective Indiana educators

 Once you have completed all Decision Point 2 requirements, you will be granted permission to enroll in Professional Ed.
 300/400 level courses.
-This automated process can up to 48 hours.
+This automated process can take up to 2 weeks after semester grades are submitted..
 If you have any problems, please contact the Teachers College Advising Resource Center.